Earning and Redeeming Rewards Key to Hotel Loyalty

 - Following Delta Privilege and Hilton HHonors in the rankings are Best Western Rewards (722) and IHG Rewards Club (721).

-Key Loyalty Findings
+Hotel Loyalty Comparison Key Findings

-- There is a significant 134 point gap in overall satisfaction between members who have the ability to earn points when making product and/or service purchases (819) and those who do not (685); the next largest gap (119 points) is in the ability to earn points at restaurants (802 vs. 683, respectively).
+- There is a significant 134 point gap in overall satisfaction between members who have the ability to earn points when making product and/or service purchases (819) and those who do not (685); the next largest gap (119 points) is the ability to earn points at restaurants (802 vs. 683, respectively).

 - Word of mouth is a key driver of member satisfaction.
 Satisfaction is highest among the 11 percent of members who choose their loyalty program based on positive reviews—award or online ratings—(815) and is second highest among the 14 percent of members who choose based on the program’s reputation (800).